JammerDEV-Es/HackTheBox-ReviewAndWriteup/Gavel/README.md

 Host: 10.10.11.97 ()    Ports: 22/open/tcp//ssh///, 80/open/tcp//http///    Ignored State: closed (65533)
 # Nmap done at Sun Jan 11 14:32:49 2026 -- 1 IP address (1 host up) scanned in 13.30 seconds
 ```
 The page tells us that it has port 22 and port 80 open, so the active services are HTTP and SSH.
-Let's delve deeper into these ports, as always, to see what else we can learn:

 ```java
 # Nmap 7.98 scan initiated Sun Jan 11 14:37:53 2026 as: /usr/lib/nmap/nmap --privileged -sCV -p22,80 -oN targeted 10.10.11.97